PeggyYuchunWang/ControlsAnalyzationDeepRL/README.md

 # Deep Reinforcement Learning Humanoid Balance Controls Analyzation
 Deep Reinforcement Learning Control Theory Research Project at Advanced Robotics Lab in the University of Edinburgh, Scotland, UK.
+Thanks to advisor Dr. Zhibin (Alex) Li, mentors Chuanyu Yang and Kai Yuan.
+This project is an extension of Chuanyu's research on Deep Reinforcement Learning for Humanoid Robotic Control Balance.

 ## Getting Consolidated Data For All Forces
 Run `bash DDPGtrials.sh`.
 Make sure you have shell/bash version 4.
 Raw data is stored in folder `allData`.
 Consolidated data stored in folder `finalData`.